This article may contain compensated links. See our full disclosure here

 This article explains more about the origins of sagre and includes a favourite list of festivals in regions across Italy.

-If you visit Italy in the latter half of the year you might want to check this article on some favourite autumn sagre across Italy.
+If you visit in the latter half of the year you might want to check this article on some favourite autumn sagre across Italy.

 Sophia Loren famously said “Everything you see I owe to spaghetti”.
 Not all spaghetti is cooked equally though and having tried the local specialties on offer at the sagra, I now know this was an experience missing from my Italian food adventures.